-The power distribution center in your RV is a self-contained unit which includes the AC breaker switches on the left side, DC fuses on the right side and the power converter in the lower half.
+The power distribution center in your RV is a self-contained unit which includes the 120-volt AC breaker switches, 12-volt DC fuses, and the power converter.
 The AC breakers function the same as those at home and will 'trip' if there is an overloaded or shorted circuit.
-When your RV is connected to an AC power source using the 30 or 50 amp power cord, the power converter will automatically convert 120 volt power into 12 volts to supply all low voltage circuits.
-The power converter also provides three-stage charging modes to help maintain battery state of charge.
+When your RV is connected to an AC power source using the 30- or 50-amp power cord, the power converter will automatically convert 120-volt power into 12 volts to supply all low voltage circuits.
+The power converter also provides four-stage battery charging modes to help maintain battery state of charge.

-The converter will supply a small current to the battery even when it is fully charged.
-To prevent excess battery acid loss, check the battery levels every 30 days while the converter is connected to 120 volt AC power.
+The converter will supply a regulated current to the battery even when it is fully charged.
+To prevent excess battery acid loss, check the battery levels every 30 days while the converter is connected to 120-volt AC power.
 Always refill batteries with distilled water.
 See 'Battery Charging' in this chapter.

-The 12 volt DC circuits are protected by an ATC Type 257 fuse.
+The 12-volt DC circuits are protected by an ATC Type 257 fuse.
 If you are experiencing continuously blown fuses, do not attempt to 'fix' the problem by installing a larger amperage fuse.
 Continuously blowing fuses indicates that there is a shorted or grounded hot wire or overloaded circuit and must be immediately corrected.
-Keep a few spare fuses of each size in your RV tool box for emergency only.
+Keep a few spare fuses of each size in your RV toolbox for emergency only.

-The 120 volt circuits are protected by a common type circuit breaker and can be replaced if one becomes damaged or non-functioning.
+The 120-volt circuits are protected by a common type circuit breaker and can be replaced if one becomes damaged or non-functioning.
 If you are experiencing continuously tripped breakers, do not attempt to 'fix' the problem by installing a larger amperage breaker.
 Continuously tripping breakers indicates that there is an over-loaded circuit, or shorted or grounded hot wire and must be immediately corrected.
 Overloaded circuits can occur in the RV the same as at home whereas if you operate too many high demand appliances on the same circuit at the same time you may overload it causing a breaker to trip.